 Phase Three: The SOC Platform

-Organizations are looking at how they take that core threat detection technology and operationalize it by building out coherent, consistent and robust security operations on a security analytics and orchestration platform, so we added the market-leading capabilities of the Resilient Incident Response Platform.
+Organizations are looking at how they take that core threat detection technology and operationalize it by building out coherent, consistent and robust security operations on a security analytics and orchestration platform, so we added the market-leading capabilities of the IBM Resilient Security Orchestration, Automation, and Response (SOAR) Platform.
 Importantly, it must support:

 - An ecosystem, since no one vendor can solve this whole problem;